torumakabe/azure-vnet-nat-pattern-with-pls/README.md

   * For HTTP(s) with [Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/private-link) (New! private preview as of June 2022)
 * Expose multi-tenant managed services with [Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview)

-VNet for projects are able to have the same address space as others and On-premise!
+VNet for projects are able to have the same address space as others and On-premises!
 You got freedom.

 ## Overview of sample

 ### Key components

-* (Fake)On-premise VNet
+* (Fake)On-premises VNet
   * Client VM
   * DNS Resolver container (zone forwarder for Hub VNet linked DNS)
   * VPN Gateway to Hub VNet (ER is also OK)